CodeYourFuture/curriculum/content/js1/sprints/3/prep/index.md

 This leads us to the boolean data type: which only has values of `true` or `false`.

-Whenever we compare 2 expressions with a comparison operator then the comparison itself will evaluate to a boolean value: `true` or `false`.
+Whenever we compare 2 values with a comparison operator then we end up with a boolean value: `true` or `false`.

 For example: